"The Easy Way to Get Your Best UK Mortgage"

 You may also find that UK mortgage lenders offer you a different choice of mortgages to US lenders - the best plan is often to sit down with a mortgage broker who specialises in overseas mortgages and let them explain your options to you.

-Getting A Mortgage In Florida
+Getting A Mortgage In the USA

 Getting a US mortgage is reasonably simple for most people, and as in the UK, self-certification mortgages are available for self-employed people and others with variable incomes.